 Sometimes, a breastfeeding baby may suddenly decide to refuse to breastfeed.
 The baby will pull away from the breast, then toss his or her head from side to side.
-This can happen at anytime, so there really is no way to predict it happening.
+This can happen at anytime, so there really is no way to predict it Refusal To Breastfeed.

 Refusal to breastfeed could occur when the baby is in pain.
 Normally, this can be due to an ear infection, sore head from vacuum delivery, thrush in the baby's mouth, or teething.
 The use of dummies, teats or nipple shields may also contribute to refusal.
-Some babies actually find it difficult to feed on the breast and bottle, as the sucking action is very different.
-Some become confused, therefore it's always best to avoid using any type of teats or dummies.
+Some babies actually find it difficult to feed on the breast and bottle, as the sucking actionis very different.
+Some become confused, therefore it's always best to avoid using any type of teats or dummies nursing pads.